uw-it-aca/axdd-design/README.md

 # axdd-design
-A page for AXDD design team.
+A page for the AXDD design team.